nikija/public/content/developers/distributor/widget.md

 - [Braintree](https://www.braintreepayments.com/)
 - [Adyen](https://www.adyen.com/home)
-- Mews Payments
+- Mews Merchant

 Using payment gateway is not mandatory altough, reservations can be created even without providing credit card information.

 **Important:**
 PCI Security Standard requires you to use **SSL Certificate** on you website in order to be allowed collecting any payments info, which is happening when using Braintree or Adyen gateway.

+#### Mews Merchant

+When using the Mews Merchant gateway integration in Distributor on your website, the customer will be redirected to a mirroring Distributor hosted at https://wwww.mews.li/ just before entering payment details.
+This is required when using the Mews Merchant.
+After booking is finished or when closing the Distributor, the customer will be redirected back to your website.

 ### Google Analytics

 If you have Google Analytics configured on your website using standard naming convention for global variable holding its object - `ga` - then Distributor will automatically use it for sending events.
+Otherwise, if you use a named tracker, you can provide a name of your tracker with [`gaTrackerName`](#gaTrackerName) option to Distributor.
 Tracked events are:
+- `Loaded` - A website with Distributor was loaded.
-- `Opened` - the Distributor was opened
+- `Opened` - The Distributor was opened.
+- `Closed` - The Distributor was closed.
+- `Step dates` - A dates (first) step was displayed.
+- `Step rooms` - A rooms (second) step was displayed.
+- `Step rates` - A rates (third) step was displayed.
+- `Step summary` - A summary (fourth) step was displayed.
+- `Step checkout` - A checkout (fifth) step was displayed.
+- `Step confirmation` - A confirmation page was displayed.
-- `Dates selected` - both start and end dates were selected
+- `Offered dates selected` - Alternative dates when there is no availability selected.
-- `Room selected` - a room was selected by clicking on 'Show Rates' button, its name is send as action argument
-- `Booking finished` - a booking was finished by sending out filled checkout form
+- `Booking finished` - A booking was made.

 You can use also get those trackings as page views with different url hashes by setting `hashEvents` to `true`.
 Just be aware that this can actually mess up with your website if you're already using url hashes for routing!

+#### Ecommerce

-Also, you can enable ecommerce tracking by setting `ecommerce` option to `true`.
+You can enable ecommerce tracking by setting `ecommerce` option to `true`.
 Transaction will be send upon finishing booking, with reservation group id set as transaction id and affiliation set as *Mews Distributor*.
 Each room in order will be added as a transaction item, with confirmation number set as sku.
 Total price and prices for each room reservation in group are also included.
 Currency used is the hotel's default currency as set in the Commander.

 #### Multiple trackers